Catalyst-Studios/MC-Evolution/README.md

-# TheActionPack
+# Catalyst Studios

-Welcome to Action Pack'd Studios GitHub.
-This is for the flagship pack, The Action Pack!
+Welcome to Catalyst Studios GitHub.
+This is for the flagship pack, MC Catalyst!

 Very much so a WIP so stay tuned, it's coming soon.